nibau/Unreal-Qt-project-generator/README.md

 <b>Important:</b> I have only tested the tool on my computers with Windows 8.1, QtCreator 3.3.0/3.5.0 and Unreal Engine 4.4/4.5/4.8/4.9.
 There may be bugs.

 <h3>How to build</h3>
-Just open the .sln file with Visual Studio 2013/2015 and hit build (.NET Framework 4.0 required, no other dependencies) The qtBuildPreset.xml file needs to be in the same folder as the executable when you want to run the tool.
+Just open the .sln file with Visual Studio 2013/2015 and hit build (.NET Framework 4.0 required, no other dependencies).<br>
+The qtBuildPreset.xml file needs to be in the same folder as the executable when you want to run the tool.